The Twilight Zone Tower of Terror: In television

 The Twilight Zone Tower of Terror was featured in the 1994 Halloween edition of Disney Channel's Walt Disney World Inside Out, hosted by Scott Herriott, where guest star Gilbert Gottfried set out to experience Tower of Terror himself.

-The attraction is also one of various featured in the Disney+ docu-series Behind the Attraction, produced by Dwayne Johnson, released on July 21, 2021.
-The episode dedicated to the attraction also features the Tokyo variant and the transformation of the Disney California Adventure version to Guardians of the Galaxy – Mission: Breakout!.
+The attraction features in the Disney+ docu-series Behind the Attraction, produced by Dwayne Johnson, released on July 21, 2021.
+The episode also features the Tokyo variant and the transformation of the Disney California Adventure version to Guardians of the Galaxy – Mission: Breakout!.

 Television film adaptation

 Following the attraction's success, Walt Disney Television produced the TV film Tower of Terror, starring Steven Guttenberg and Kirsten Dunst.
 Based on the attraction itself and not The Twilight Zone, it is Disney's first film based on one of its theme park attractions and the only one made for television to date.
 Many scenes were filmed in the attraction at Disney's Hollywood Studios, when it was still named Disney-MGM Studios, while other scenes were filmed in Disney's Burbank studios.